- Article published at:

-As well as decorating a room with flowers, did you know you can also use them to decorate your food?
-Edible flowers are getting increasingly popular and can be used in everything from cocktails to salads and desserts.
+As well as decorating a room with flowers, did you know that you can also use them to decorate your food?
+Edible flowers are becoming increasingly popular and can be used in everything from cocktails to salads and desserts.

 Cut the flowers in the cool morning or evening just before use.
 They can be stored for a few hours in plastic bags in the fridge if needed.

 These lovely flowers do well mixed into egg dishes, including quiche and frittatas, as well as salads.
 Whole florets can be frozen into ice cubes to add colour to summer drinks.
 You can also dry the petals in a well-ventilated area away from sunlight, to save in jars for winter use.

 Honeysuckle is most often used for making tea or a fragrant, flavourful syrup.
 You can use the syrup to sweeten iced tea, lemonade, yoghurt and sorbet, or as a sugar replacement in quick bread recipes.
 While the honeysuckle flower and its nectar are perfectly safe to eat, note that the berries of some varieties may be toxic if ingested in large quantities.